defra-design/aqie-design-history/app/posts/private-beta/sprint1.md

 ![Page showing the current forecast](../../images/sprint-one/location.png "")

 To keep the design clean and simple, we have implemented progressive disclosures for certain elements of this page.
-Our hypothesis is that the content within the progressive disclosures will help add context to many of the engaged users but reduce cognitive overload for others.
+Our hypothesis is that the content within the progressive disclosures will help add context for many of the engaged users but reduce cognitive overload for others.

-We have moved the information on pollutants, their health effects and measurements to separate pages.
+We have moved the information on pollutants, their health effects, and measurements to separate pages.
 Our hypothesis is that when users search for specific pollutants, we want each of the pages to have the ability to be the first touch point in a user's journey.

 ### Daily air quality index (DAQI)